 #3 – Inefficient Thermostat Use

-Most consumers or small business owners don’t think twice about adjusting the temperature inside if it gets uncomfortable.
+Most consumers don’t think twice about adjusting the temperature inside if it gets uncomfortable.
 Typically, if those thermostat changes are monitored well, it won’t appear to be much of an issue.
-But, if you’re a person who sets it and forgets it, you may be costing yourself a lot of money.
+But, if you’re a person who sets and forgets, you may be costing yourself a lot of money.
 If you’re wondering why your electric bill went up in the summer months, it could be that you were cooling your home while nobody was inside of it.

 Your electric bill could be high in extreme weather months due to just forgetting to adjust the temps when you weren’t at home.
 Some homes can install smart devices to automatically adjust the temperature according to the time of day.
 Therefore, it keeps you from using too much electricity to heat or cool a space with nobody inside of it.